Seattle Reign FC: Colors and badge

 On December 19, 2012, the team's name was unveiled as Seattle Reign FC.
 The team's colors were announced as white, platinum, royal blue and midnight black along with a neon green away colors The name was selected in part as homage to the first professional women's sports team in Seattle, the Seattle Reign, a defunct professional basketball team in the American Basketball League.
 That team was in turn named after its location in King County, and as a pun alluding to Seattle's rainy climate.
 In conjunction with the colors, the team also released its primary and alternate badges: the primary badge features a queen wearing a platinum crown (in a reference to the team name), while the alternate badge is monochrome and foregrounds the crown itself.

 Owner Bill Predmore stated, "Today's announcement is the result of a thoughtful process to identify the name that best represents the values of our club, articulates our long-term ambitions and celebrates the community within which our supporters live.
 Reign FC meets all of those objectives and at the same time honors the legacy of professional women's sports in Seattle.
 Like the Seattle Sounders, whose fans selected a name that honored those who pioneered the sport of soccer in Seattle in the early 1970s, Seattle Reign FC was, in part, selected to pay homage those visionaries – the leaders and players of the Seattle Reign women's basketball team – who pioneered professional women's sports in Seattle."

-On January 30, 2019, it was announced that the team would relocate to Tacoma, Washington and rename as simply Reign FC.
+On January 30, 2019, it was announced that the team would relocate to Tacoma, Washington, and rename as simply Reign FC.
 As part of the rebrand, the team released a slightly modified visual identity and a new primary team badge that removed the word "Seattle" from the original badge.

 Following the acquisition of the team by OL Groupe in January 2020, the team announced another rebrand on March 6, 2020, as OL Reign, with new primary colors of blue, white, and gold to match those from Olympique Lyonnais and a new team badge that includes the lion as a symbol for Lyon.

+The team returned to its original name of Seattle Reign FC on January 9, 2024, with a modified version of the original crest.
+The crest remains primarily blue and black with gold used for the crown to symbolize the team's NWSL Shields.